tegola-hubs/tegola-hubs.github.com/allanton/index.md

-decided then that the best plan would be to do the distribution to the consumers directly from the church rather than from some relay in the middle of the community, simply because most of the community had line-of-sight directly to the church.
+decided then that the best plan would be to do the distribution to the consumers directly from the church rather than from some relay in the middle of the community, simply because most of the community had line of sight directly to the church.

 Then things went a little slowly.
 Approval had to be sought from the General Trustees of the Church of Scotland in Edinburgh and then by